nimbly/Syndicate/README.md

 In order to route incoming messages to a particular handler, you must define an implementation for `RouterInterface`.

-Because event messages are unique per implementor and no standard exists, you must provide a way for Syndicate to know how to route each message.
+Because event messages are unique per implementor and no standards exist, you must provide a way for `Syndicate` to know how to route each message.
 This could be based on the message topic, it could be based on a particular value in the message payload, or any myriad other ways.

-This interface provides a single `resolve` method that accepts a message and returns a handler on match.
-The handler can be any callable or a string in the format `Fully\Qualified\ClassName@method`.
-Syndicate will automatically build and call this handler for you using dependency injection.
-If no matching handler could be found, return `null`.
-In this case, a `RoutingException` will be thrown.
+This interface provides a single `resolve` method that accepts a `Nimbly\Syndicate\Message` instance and returns a handler on match.
+The handler can be any `callable` or a string in the format `Fully\Qualified\ClassName@method` (eg, `App\Consumer\Handlers\UsersHandler@onUserRegistered`). `Syndicate` will automatically build and call this handler for you using dependency injection.
+If no matching handler could be found, you should return `null`.

 #### Example